 It’s great that I was in a good mood this day, but my delusion that Will and I are on the “same path” is something I made up to make myself feel better.
 His crazy making and emotionally abusive behaviors left me alone to reach my own conclusions about what he felt.
 Being optimistic by nature, I made the mistake of re-assigning my feelings to Will.

 Will kept me in the dark about his feelings so he could use my ignorance against me.
-You can really get hurt by staying in abusive marriages.
+You get hurt staying in abusive marriages.